mfcovington/Perl-PrereqInstaller/README.md

 - new

-    Makes an object.
-The object doesn't do anything just yet, but you need it to call the methods.
+    Initializes a new Module::Extract::Install object.

 - check\_modules( FILE )

     Analyzes FILE to generate a list of modules explicitly loaded in FILE and identifies which are not currently installed.
+Subsequent calls of this method will continue adding to the lists of modules that are not installed (or already installed).

+- cpanm

+    Use cpanm to install loaded modules that are not currently installed.

 - not\_installed